 All pupils have the opportunities to learn to play different instruments as part of the create and explore activities included in the Charanga scheme.
 Some of these include recorder, glockenspiel, ukulele, drums and a wide variety of other percussion instruments.

-All Year 5 children have weekly guitar lessons and we have the Rocksteady Company and a Drumming Musician who come into school to provide extra tuition for small groups of pupils on a weekly basis.
+All Year 5 children have weekly guitar lessons and we have the Rocksteady Company who come into school to provide extra tuition for small groups of pupils on a weekly basis.
+We hope to foster a life long love of music by exposing them to diverse musical experiences and igniting a passion for music.